yahya-ben/mplug2-vp-for-nriqa/README.md

 - [mPLUG-Owl2](https://github.com/X-PLUG/mPLUG-Owl) for the base multimodal LLM
 - [LLaVA](https://github.com/haotian-liu/LLaVA) for the alternative MLLM implementation
 - HuggingFace Transformers for the training framework
 - IQA-PyTorch-Datasets for providing standardized dataset splits
+- The visual prompting community for pioneering work on visual prompts (link to their GitHub will be added)